How To Choose a Pest Control Company

 Safety and Treatment Methods

-When it comes to choosing a pest control provider, you want to choose a company that will keep you, your family, and your pets safe.
-You may also prefer an environmentally-conscious provider.
+When it comes to choosing a pest control provider, you want to select one that will help keep you, your family, and your pets safe.
+You might also prefer a provider that is environmentally-conscious.

 Safety